vivek07-s/python/README.md

 ## Overview

 This project aims to detect cyberbullying and offensive content on social media platforms using Natural Language Processing (NLP) and Machine Learning techniques.
-The system analyzes user comments and classifies them as bullying or non-bullying based on a trained machine learning model.
+The system analyzes user comments and classifies them as bullying or non-bullying using a trained machine learning model.

 ---

 ## Objectives

-* Detect harmful and offensive comments.
+- Detect harmful and offensive comments.
+- Clean and preprocess social media text.
-* Apply NLP techniques for text preprocessing.
+- Apply NLP techniques for feature extraction.
-* Train a machine learning model for text classification.
+- Train a machine learning model for classification.
-* Provide a user-friendly interface for testing comments.
+- Develop a simple user interface for prediction.

 ---

 ## Dataset

-* Social media comments dataset
+- Social Media Comments Dataset
-* Approximately 27,000 records
+- Approximately 27,000 records
-* Contains comment text and corresponding class labels
+- Contains comment text and class labels

 ---

 ## Technologies Used

-* Python
+- Python
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Regex
+- Regular Expressions (Regex)
-* NLTK
+- NLTK
-* Scikit-Learn
+- Scikit-Learn
-* Streamlit
+- Streamlit

 ---